brekk/mad-notes/notes/Intermediate/Targets.md

   - fundamentals
 ---
 ##### Synopsis
-- `#iftarget` syntax is used to specify code which is reliant on a specific ecosystem / target
+- `#iftarget` syntax is used to specify code which is reliant on a specific ecosystem / target.
+It pairs well with [[The Fence]] and the [[Externally linked libraries|extern]] keyword when targeting JavaScript and LLVM environments respectively.

-## Examples

 Code _should_ be written to be portable across all-targets by default:
 - JS / web code uses `#iftarget js`